 Travel insurance is probably the last thing on your mind when planning your vacation.
 Big mistake.
 No matter how well you plan for travelling abroad, you can never prepare enough for accidents and mishaps.
-When you do decide to get yourself covered, avoid these top ten mistakes in travel insurance.
+When you do decide to get yourself covered, avoid these top ten insurance mistakes.

-8. Single-trip travel insurance is cheaper.
 Yes but it may not be the most cost-effective.
-A single-trip travel insurance is great if you are going on a holiday and expect to be back to your country of origin soon.
-However, if you are frequent traveller abroad, a multi-trip or annual insurance may prove to be cheaper in the long run for you.
+A Single Trip travel insurance is great if you are going on a holiday and expect to be back to your country of origin soon.
+However, if you are frequent traveller abroad, a Annual Multi Trip insurance may prove to be cheaper in the long run for you.

 Be sure to avoid these common mistakes in cheap travel insurance selection and enjoy stress-free travel.